ID.me: State unemployment

-Federal Government
+Federal government

-In November 2021, the Internal Revenue Service announced plans to replace their current log-in systems with a third-party verification system along with replacing their old log-in system with ID.me by Summer 2022.
+In November 2021, the Internal Revenue Service announced plans to replace their current log-in systems with a third-party verification system, along with replacing their old log-in system with ID.me by mid-2022.
 However, researchers raised concerns about lack of evidence of accuracy, false negatives which prevent dark-skinned or transgender people from accessing their own information, false positives which let third parties impersonate a taxpayer to access tax information, and citizens' right to refuse to give their biometric information to the government and its contractors.
 On January 28, 2022, the United States Department of the Treasury, the parent agency of the IRS, announced that it may consider alternatives due to privacy concerns.

-The IRS has not abandoned plans to use ID.me but has instead made changes to how users are verified.
-On February 21, 2022 the IRS announced that a new option in the agency’s authentication system, referring to ID.me, was available for taxpayers to sign up for IRS online accounts without the use of any biometric data, including facial recognition.
-This is consistent with the IRS’s commitment earlier to transition away from the requirement for taxpayers creating an IRS online account to provide a selfie to a third-party service to help authenticate their identity.
-Taxpayers will have the option of verifying their identity during a live, virtual interview with agents; no biometric data – including facial recognition – will be required if taxpayers choose to authenticate their identity through a virtual interview.
-Taxpayers will still have the option to verify their identity automatically through the use of biometric verification through ID.me’s self-assistance tool if they choose.
-For taxpayers who select this option, new requirements are in place to ensure images provided by taxpayers are deleted for the account being created.
-Any existing biometric data from taxpayers who previously created an IRS Online Account that has already been collected will also be permanently deleted within a few weeks.
-It was stated that while this short-term solution is in place for this year’s filing season, the IRS will work closely with partners across government to roll out Login.Gov as an authentication tool.
-The General Services Administration was said to be working with the IRS to achieve the security standards and scale required of Login.Gov, with the goal of moving toward introducing this option after the 2022 filing deadline.
+The IRS has not abandoned plans to use ID.me, but has instead made changes to how users are verified.
+On February 21, 2022, the IRS announced that a new option in the agency's authentication system, referring to ID.me, was available for taxpayers to sign up for IRS online accounts without the use of any biometric data, including facial recognition.
+This was consistent with the IRS's commitment earlier to transition away from the requirement for taxpayers creating an IRS online account to provide a selfie to a third-party service to help authenticate their identity.
+Taxpayers also had the option of verifying their identity during a live, virtual interview with agents; no biometric data – including facial recognition – was required if taxpayers chose to authenticate their identity through a virtual interview.
+IRS users still had the option to verify their identity automatically through the use of biometric verification through ID.me's self-assistance tool if they chose.
+For taxpayers who selected this option, new requirements were in place to ensure images provided by taxpayers are deleted for the account being created.
+Any existing biometric data from taxpayers who previously created an online account on IRS.gov that has already been collected will also be permanently deleted within a few weeks.
+It was stated that while this short-term solution is in place for this year's filing season, the IRS will work closely with partners across government to roll out Login.gov as an authentication tool.
+The General Services Administration was said to be working with the IRS to achieve the security standards and scale required of Login.gov, with the goal of moving toward introducing this option after the 2022 filing deadline.